-MUA has come a long way in the last 5 years, I remember when I first started blogging and their £1 lipsticks were the ultimate beauty bloggers must-have.
+MUA have come a long way in the last 5 years, I remember when I first started blogging and their £1 lipsticks were the ultimate beauty bloggers must-have.
 Plus, if you didn’t haul MUA beauty, were you even a blogger in 2013-2014, I think not.
 The £1 lipstick hype died down and then on to the Luxe Lips took its place.
 Apart from trying their highlighters last year, I’ve not really used anything from MUA for years.
 I was gifted some of the new products from their latest range and I got to work with trialling them.

 The first thing I will say about their products is their packaging looks lush with the foundation in glass bottles.
 Their new foundation has 24 shades and they even have a colour match system on their site for those who don’t know which shade they are.
 It also helps you define your undertones by doing a little quiz.
 Once you’ve found your ideal shade it’s time to get to work.
 All the products in the range are £5 or under which I was excited about, as we all love a bit of a budget-friendly makeup, especially for the base as that seems to be the most expensive part.